SableRaf/Filters4Processing/README.md

 This is a minimal example showing how to import shader file in Processing and use it as a filter.

+Note: Some shaders require additional uniforms.
+Refer to the example sketches included for details.

 ```Processing

 // Create an image object